ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 timeframes) can also contribute to harm and/or reduce fairness, these effects also ought to be evaluated.

-At the time of writing, there are currently no Standards Track RFCs, but there is an Experimental RFC {{?RFC6356}} that specifies a concurrent multipath congestion control algorithm for TCP (MP-TCP).
+At the time of writing (2024), there are currently no Standards Track RFCs, but there is an Experimental RFC {{?RFC6356}} that specifies a concurrent multipath congestion control algorithm for TCP (MPTCP {{?RFC8684}}).

 ## Data Centers